aclinnovator/aclinnovator.github.io/about.md

 Welcome Akiva's *forge*.

 Akiva is a 15 year old indie scientist, software developer, and thinker.
-Akiva is currently studying statistical relationships between structure and function in the *C. Elegans* nervous system and developing models for predicting how structural changes affect network behavior. **Akiva is currently looking for research opportunities in a theoretical neuroscience lab.
-Contact him if you are interested**
+Akiva is currently studying statistical relationships between structure and function in the *C. Elegans* nervous system and developing models for predicting how structural changes affect network behavior. **Akiva is currently looking for research opportunities in a theoretical neuroscience lab.**

 Relentlessly resourceful and persistent, Akiva pursues what he is deeply passionate about with a tsunami of energy.
 He actualizes his potential and endeavors to create value for himself and ultimately the world.

-Akiva lives at the intersection of mind and matter and appreciate both the quantitative and qualitative abilities of the human mind.
+Akiva lives at the intersection of mind and matter and appreciates both the quantitative and qualitative abilities of the human mind, leading him to the humanities and the sciences.
 His interests are varied, from philosophy of education, literature, and ideas, music, and art, to computational bible, mathematics, and software.

 For more about akiva, read [his story]({{site.baseurl}}/story)